 "Fortunately, finding patients for our clinic is really not an issue, since we developed a referral program from Samuel U. Rodgers Health Center

 ," she said.
 "However, there are still those times when students have specific competencies to complete or are looking for the 'perfect' patient to take to clinical boards."

 Sanchez said, during those times, she recommends students keep copies of the Concorde Dental Hygiene appointment card with them with their first names written on the front.

 "Students need to get out of their comfort zone and talk to people about the services the clinic offers," Sanchez said.
 "Too many people, dentistry is a luxury that they simply cannot afford.
 By reaching out to their server at a restaurant, a neighbor, daycare providers and such, they are likely providing new information about otherwise inaccessible care and helping themselves at the same time."

-At the Dental Hygiene clinic at Concordes campus in Aurora, Colo., advertising flyers are placed in the clinic and around campus.
+At the Dental Hygiene clinic at Concordes campus in Aurora, Colo.

 "We have met with the (University of Colorado) Dental School for referrals, and they are wonderful to us," said Diana Gengozian, RDA EDDA, Dental Hygiene Clinic Coordinator in Aurora.
 "Of course, there's word of mouth and the VA.
 Our students do market, but it's a very small amount."